Boolean-like algebras of finite dimension: Representation Theorems

-\begin{proof} Since in the definition of vector of coordinates we only use the $q$ operator and the constants, we can safely restrict ourselves to the pure reduct of $\mathbf{A}$.
-By Corollary \ref{cor:stn} the pure reduct of $\mathbf{A}$ is a subalgebra of $\mathbf{n}^{I}$, for an appropriate $I$.
+\begin{proof} By Theorem \ref{lem:subirr} $\mathbf{A}$ is a subalgebra of $\mathbf{n}^{I}$, for an appropriate $I$.
 It is routine to verify in $\mathbf{n}^{I}$ that if two elements have the same coordinates then they coincide, whence the same is true for $\mathbf{A}$. \end{proof}